Practical Survival Tips for Vegans or Vegetarians on Safari in Uganda or Rwanda.

 Practical Advice for Surviving as a Vegan or Vegetarian on Safari

-Africans, including Ugandans and Rwandans, often eat a vegetarian diet, not by choice but dictate by their wallet’s resources.
-Ugandan restaurants mostly serve meat and fish dishes, fried dishes are common and the same oil that was used to fry fish, meat or poultry is used for cooking other things, as are pots and pans.
+Africans, including Ugandans and Rwandans, often eat a vegetarian diet, not by choice but dictated by their wallet’s resources.
+Ugandan restaurants mostly serve meat and fish dishes, fried dishes are typical, and the same oil that was used for frying fish, meat or poultry is used for cooking other things, as are pots and pans.

-Royco, (Beef Mchuzi Sauce additive) is a major spice you can find on anything and it has a beef or chicken extract in it, however slight, along with a volume of MSG.
+Royco (Beef Mchuzi Sauce additive) is a significant spice you can find on anything, and it has a beef or chicken extract in it, however slight, along with a volume of MSG.

-Vegans and Vegetarians can be assured of one Thing -They are in good Company, even Gorillas mostly exist on a Plant-Based Diet and are the toughest beings in the Forest.
+Vegans and Vegetarians can be assured of one Thing -They are in good Company, even Gorillas mostly exist on a Plant-Based Diet and are the most robust beings in the Forest.

-Surviving as a Vegan or Vegetarian on Safari?
-The answer is a resounding yes if precautions take. and most fruits and vegetables are grown organically which is an added plus.
-Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times broccoli and cauliflower may a bit harder to find since they are not a part of the normal Ugandan or Rwandan diet but they are grown here and are found in larger supermarkets.
+Is Surviving as a Vegan or Vegetarian on Safari Possible?
+The answer is a resounding yes if precautions take.
+And most fruits and vegetables are grown organically, which is an added plus.
+Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times, broccoli and cauliflower may get a bit harder to find since they are not a part of the regular Ugandan or Rwandan diet.
+Still, they are grown here and are found in larger supermarkets.

 The added plus is, most fruits and vegetables are grown organically.
-Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times broccoli and cauliflower may a bit harder to find since they are not a part of the normal Ugandan or Rwandan diet but they are grown here and can be found in larger supermarkets.
+Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times, broccoli and cauliflower may be a bit harder to find since they are not a part of the regular Ugandan or Rwandan diet.
+Still, they are grown here and can be found in larger supermarkets.

 Please Note – Tips for Surviving as a Vegan or Vegetarian on Safari in Uganda-Rwanda:

-It will take a mini-education that you get down into a one-minute recitation and most often you are fine with the meal you are served.
-We, when booking we inform the lodge of your preferences, upon arrival at a lodge out Driver-Guide heads for the Kitchen to give last-minute advice about your meal.
+It will take a mini-education that you get down into a one-minute recitation, and most often, you are okay with the meal you are served.
+We, when booking, we inform the lodge of your preferences upon arrival at a lodge out Driver-Guide heads for the Kitchen to give last-minute advice about your meal.

-There are some precautions that a vegetarian and or vegan needs to take in Uganda and that has to do with how even vegetarian dishes are prepared in Uganda.
-One of the most favored ways is to use a Mchuzi Sauce based enhancer to prepare items and they can contain beef or chicken.
-You simply tell the restaurant -no Royco please – which is the number one brand here when it comes to Mchuzi mix.
+There are some precautions that a vegetarian and or vegan needs to take in Uganda.
+It has to do with how even vegetarian dishes are prepared in Uganda.
+One of the most favored ways is to use a Mchuzi Sauce based enhancer to prepare items, and they can contain beef or chicken.
+You tell the restaurant -no Royco, please – which is the number one brand here when it comes to the Mchuzi mix.

-Breakfast, if you are a vegan may mean a lovely fruit platter t and anyone vegan, vegetarian or not would love a fruit platter here that can include Mangoes, tasty and juicy Pineapple, Watermelon, Papaya, Bananas are found here and some of the fruit such as Bananas or Pineapple will simply be the best found anywhere.
+Breakfast, if you are a vegan, may mean a lovely fruit platter.
+Anyone and everyone would not love a fruit platter for breakfast.
+In Uganda, that can include Mangoes, tasty and juicy Pineapple, Watermelon, Papaya, Bananas are found here.
+Some of the fruit, such as Bananas or Pineapple, will be the best found anywhere.

 Soy Milk is available in Kampala